Baseball Coaching Staff

 Evers began his coaching career as an assistant coach in 2007 at St. Louis Community College - Florissant Valley.
 His playing career began at Forest Park Community College and finished at the University of Central Missouri in 2005.
 After playing at Central Missouri, Evers went on to play professionally for 3 seasons with the River City Rascals of the Independent Frontier League

 Evers earned his Bachelor's Degree in Exercise Science from the University of Central Missouri in 2006 and Master's Degree in Sports Administration in 2008 from UCM.
-Evers is married to the former Kasey Teter, they have a 2-year old son named Dylan.
+Evers is married to the former Kasey Teter, they have two children (Dylan & Leighton).

 636-481-3381 or 636-797-3000 ext.
 3381

-Drew Stanton enters his 1st year as the Vikings lead hitting instructor and recruiting coordinator.
-Stanton previously served as an assistant coach at Arkansas Tech University for one year.
+Before Jeffco Stanton served as an assistant coach at Arkansas Tech University for one year.
 Stanton help led the Arkansas Tech Wonder Boys to a record setting year in 2014 while working primarily with hitters, catchers, and assisting in recruiting.
 ATU finished ranked 8th in the county and was ranked as high as 3rd during the 2014 season where Tech was GAC regular season champions and set multiple school records.
 Stanton also helped Arkansas Tech set new school records in wins (44), conference wins (25), longest win streak (22), and the school’s first ever NCAA tournament bid in which the Wonder Boys were the 1st seed and host of the NCAA Division II Midwest Regional.
 As the primary hitting instructor Stanton saw 4 out of 5 returning starters increase their individual batting averages and 5 out of 5 saw an increase in slugging percentage.
 ATU finished 2nd in the GAC in hitting after finishing 5th the previous year.
 He helped 4 Wonder Boy position players reach All-GAC honors, two of which were 1st team selections one being former Viking Sage Boehner.
 Stanton’s contribution to the catchers was also significant seeing improvements in passed balls and stolen base attempts.
-Stanton helped mentor first team all-conference catcher Patrick Castlebarry as well as 2014 NCAA II saves leader Randy Vellajo, and 13th round draft pick Ryan Taylor.
+Stanton helped mentor first team all-conference catcher Patrick Castlebarry as well as 2014 NCAA DII saves leader Randy Vellajo, and 13th round draft pick Ryan Taylor.

 Additionally Stanton served as assistant camp director of Tech’s baseball camps from 2013-2014, overseeing program development and assisting with the instruction and skill development phases of the camps.

-A native of St. Louis, MO., Stanton graduated with his bachelor's degree in Communications from Arkansas Tech University in 2014.
+A native of St. Louis, MO., Stanton graduated with his bachelor's degree in Communications from Arkansas Tech University in 2014 and is currently working on a Master Degree in Sports Management at Missouri Baptist University.

 Assistant Coach, Hitting